FAQs

 How do I reserve a space for my family to chalk in?

 There are no reserved spaces for the public.
 You are welcome to chalk on the sidewalks and in the community Chalk Zone.
-No chalk zones are in San Jacinto Plaza, Cleveland Square Park, and in a spot that has been marked off for artists competing in the chalk competition.
+No chalk zones are in San Jacinto Plaza, Cleveland Square Park, the Mexican American Cultural Center, a marked area outside of La Nube, and in a spot that has been marked off for artists competing in the chalk competition.
 Please observe “No Chalk Zone” signs located within the footprint.
 Staff and security reserve the right to ask you to stop chalking in spaces that are not permitted.

 Where can I chalk?

 Visitors can chalk in the designated community chalk area, the blacktop, and some sidewalks.
 There will be signs designating areas where chalk is prohibited.
-These include, but are not limited to San Jacinto Plaza, Cleveland Square Park, The Mills Building, and the El Paso Museum of Art.
+These include, but are not limited to, San Jacinto Plaza, Cleveland Square Park, the Mexican American Cultural Center, and a marked area outside of La Nube.
 Please observe the “No Chalk Zone” signs.

 Can I bring my own chalk?

 Yes, the public is invited to bring their own sidewalk chalk.
-Free chalk is available at the MCAD Information Booth and GECU Kids Zone.
+Free chalk is available at the MCAD Information tent while supplies last.
 Spray chalk, oil pastels, permanent marker, and paint are prohibited.

 Can I bring my dog?